studios for artists and creative businesses

 Her work has been commissioned by both commercial and private collectors throughout the UK, including commissions for television dramas and film.

 Wainwright was named ‘Manc of The Month’ in November 2022 by Cotton On MCR and she reached the semi-final of Sky Arts Portrait Artist of the Year in 2022.
-Jude is also an associate member of the Manchester Academy of Fine Artists.
+Jude is also an associate member of the Manchester Academy of Fine Artists and is the Studio Manager at AWOL Studios.

-‘Self-portraiture frames the basis of my work, the result of dreams or flashes of thought.
-Like diary entries, the paintings serve as keep sakes, a space for reflection and rumination.’
+‘Self-portraiture frames the basis of my work.
+I paint as a form of escape, releasing an idea, a dream or memory realised on canvas.
+Much like diary entries, the paintings serve as keep sakes, a space for reflection and rumination.

 Commissions welcome!
 Email: judepwainwright@gmail.com